 - A. This is one of six letters that includes Timothy in the greeting.
-He may have been Paul's secretary for this book.
-Since Paul is not affirming his authority as an apostle of Christ, he can say Paul and Timothy.
-They already know that Paul is an apostle of Christ. - B. A little later, Paul drops the plural that includes Timothy and changes to the singular, showing that the book is primarily from Paul. - C. They are servants, slaves of Christ Jesus.
+He may have been Paul's secretary.
+Since Paul is not affirming his authority as an apostle of Christ, he can say Paul and Timothy. - B. They are servants, slaves of Christ Jesus.
 They both are His.
 Moses was called the servant of the Lord in the same sense.
-2 Kings 18:12. - D. Later, Paul will point out that Christ Jesus became a servant.
-Philippians 2:7.
-He is setting the mood now. - E. This epistle is about Christ.
-His name appears here about 61 times. - F. Saints is one of the several Old Testaments terms used to describe God's people that is brought over into the New Testament Scriptures.
+2 Kings 18:12. - C. Later, Paul will point out that Christ Jesus became a servant.
+Phil.
+2:7.
+He is setting the mood now. - D. This epistle is about Christ.
+His name appears here about 61 times. - E. Saints is one of the several Old Testaments terms used to describe God's people that is brought over into the New Testament Scriptures.
 It is a reminder of the holiness of God and consequently, God's people.
-Holiness is another reoccurring theme in the epistle. - G. In Christ is common in Paul's writing.
+Holiness is another reoccurring theme in the epistle. - F. In Christ is common in Paul's writing.
 The religious world wants to define away the meaning, but we are baptized into Christ.
 Romans 6:3 and Galatians 3:27 both affirm this truth.
 "In Christ is used 132 times in Paul."
-Barclay.

-- H. The bishops are the overseers or elders of the church.
+Barclay. - G. The bishops are the overseers or elders of the church.
 There was more than one of them and they are God's local leaders.
 The Greek word occurs four other times: Acts 20:28; 1 Timothy 3:2; Titus 1:7 and 1 Peter 2:25.
-Bishops are not mentioned again in the letter. - I. The deacons are the formally recognized servants of the church.
+They are not mentioned again in the letter. - H. The deacons are the formally recognized servants of the church.
 The word is generally translated as minister or servant.
+While each

-While each Christian is a servant, some take on the formal role of a deacon with the church.
+Christian is a servant, some take on the formal role of deacon with the church.